lkleinbrodt/slate/atlas_summary.md

 #### memory-bank/systemPatterns.md

 The `systemPatterns.md` document outlines the architectural design and data models of a local-first task and habit management application built with Expo and React Native.
-It emphasizes the use of SQLite for data storage and MMKV for preferences.
+It emphasizes the use of SQLite for data storage and expo-sqlite/kv-store for preferences.
 The file details the high-level data model, including tasks, habits, and activity logs, with V2 enhancements for task dependencies and audit trails.

 Key functionalities include daily planning, task and habit completion tracking, and a history tab for data visualization.
 The document describes how user interactions are logged and suggests strategies for idempotency and performance, such as virtualized lists and minimal re-renders.

 Navigation is structured through a tabbed interface, promoting user-friendly access to different functionalities.
 Key imports include Zustand for state management and custom components for UI consistency.
 Notable exports include the application's navigation and history functionalities.